iamnortey/ninolex-gh/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to propose changes, add new entries, and work with IPA for Ghanaian English.

----

 ## Roadmap

-See [ROADMAP.md](ROADMAP.md) for planned coverage (SHS names, constituencies, MPs, footballers, and more).
+See [ROADMAP.md](ROADMAP.md) for the planned coverage (schools, constituencies, public figures, footballers, and more).

----

 ## License